Perception and Measurement of Noise from PCs and IT Equipment

 Background IT equipment noise can be regarded as acoustic information but information that we do not need.
 We do not usually need to be continuously informed that a piece of IT equipment is on.
 Our brains can function more productively if this unwanted acoustic information is not present.

-The World Health Organization recommends an ambient noise floor (background noise level) of 35dB(A) for easily understandable speech and to avoid irritation with background noise.
+The World Health Organisation recommends an ambient noise floor (background noise level) of 35dB(A) for easily understandable speech and to avoid irritation with background noise.

 - Hewlett Packard - HP PCs and Acoustic Noise.
 Copyright Hewlett Packard Company 1997 04/97 rev.1